-Most of the cases the inside of the instruments is not sealed, however some makers use timber glue to finish off the inside.
-To protect you didgeridoo and avoid cracks in the future, we recommend you to think about some kind of solution.
+Most of the cases the inside of the instrument is not sealed, however some makers use timber glue to protect the instrument.
+To avoid cracks in the future, I recommend thinking about one of the following options:

-Glue: you can use water proof timber glue as a sealant.
-We recommend to mix it with water to get a thin liquid, than pour the mixture through the instrument, make sure it is sealed properly.
-When you finished your job, leave the instrument in a vertical position the let the excess glue out.
+- Glue: you can use waterproof timber glueas a sealant.
+I recommend mixing it with water to get a thin liquid, then pour the mixture through the instrument, and make sure it is sealed properly.
+When you finished, leave the instrument in a vertical position the let the excess glue out.

-As we mentioned above, any kind of sealant can change the characteristic of the sound, therefore many didgeridoo players choose not to use any sealant at all.
-If you prefer to do it, keep it in mind, that the timber needs to breath, so do not use excessive amount of glue or oil to build up a water resistant film in the inside of your instrument.
-It is important to keep in mind, that every timber didgeridoo sounds their best when it is warmed up, and the timber gets wet in the inside.
-It adds ‘life’ to the sound, helps to bring out a richer and vivid tone.
+As I mentioned above, any kind of sealant can change the characteristic of the sound, therefore some didgeridoo players choose not to use any sealant at all.
+If you prefer sealants, keep it in mind, that the timber needs to breath, so do not use excessive amount of glue or oil that will eventually build up a water-resistant film in the inside of your instrument.
+Every timber didgeridoo sounds their best when it is warmed up and gets wet in the inside.
+It adds ‘life’ to the sound and helps to bring out richer and vivid tone.

 - Do not play your new didgeridoo longer than 5-10 minutes at a time during the first two weeks after the purchase.
-Your new instrument has not been played a lot before, so it needs to get used to its new home, owner, the fluctuation of the internal air density, moisture and temperature.
-After two weeks you can start to play it longer, but take it easy!
-We know it can be really annoying to stop playing it after short periods, but believe us, it is worth it!
+Your new instrument has not been played a lot before, so it needs to get used to its new home, owner, the fluctuation of the internal air density, moisture, and temperature.
+After two weeks you can start to play it longer.

 - Keep your eye on any appearing or existing cracks.
-If you find a new one, we suggest not to touch it for a while, let the internal tensions of the timber do their job.
-After the crack stopped, you can seal it (please ask us if you are not sure `how` and `when`).
+If you find a new crack, I suggest not to touch it for a while, let the internal tensions of the timber do their job.
+After the crack stopped, you can seal it (please contact me if you are not sure `how` and `when`).

-- Clean the inside of your didge with clean water every now and then, keep it nice and tidy.
+- Clean the inside of your didgeridoo with clean water every now and then.

-- If you take your didgeridoo with you anywhere, make sure you protect your instrument, especially if the outside temperature is low.
-Look for proper cases and use them!
-Do not take it outside immediately after playing if there is cold out there, not even in a case!
+- If you take your didgeridoo anywhere, make sure you protect your instrument, especially if the outside temperature is low.
+Do not take the instrument outside immediately after playing if there is cold out there, not even in a case.

-If you have any questions please do not hesitate to contact us, we are always here to help!
+If you have any questions, please do not hesitate to be in touch.